ChrisFrill/messaging/README.md

 ```

 ### Subscribe to WebSocket
-Clients can subscribe to `ws://{HOST}:{PORT}/message` endpoint to recieve messages.
+Clients can subscribe to `ws://localhost:{PORT}/message` endpoint to recieve messages.

+### Built-in client
+The composition contains a default client that can be reached at `localhost:{PORT}/`

 ## Configuration Options

-The following configuration options should be set by providing environment variables to the application:
+The following configuration options should be set by providing environment variables to the server application:
 * `REDIS_HOST` - HTTP host of Redis.
 Defaults to redis.
 * `REDIS_PORT` - HTTP port of Redis.
 Defaults to 6379.

+If the services should be exposed on different ports the `docker-compose.yaml` file should be modified accordingly.